-Critical elements of successful negotiations
+Introduction to negotiation: critical elements of successful negotiations

-Zero-sum bargaining and win-win negotiating
+From zero-sum bargaining to win-win negotiating

 Reconciling tensions and relationships in multi-party negotiations

 In this module, we take you further as you take part in a multi-party negotiation.
 This simulates the conversation between multiple parties interested in the building and operations of a new deep-water port.
 You will aim to seek a negotiated agreement to ensure unanimous support for the proposal.
 Here, you will have the opportunity to formulate a strategy for multi-party negotiations, and to test new negotiation techniques and approaches.